Seanxupoj/DATA-ANALYST-PORTFOLIO/README.md

 I have 2 years of work experience in business development and market research fields across Cloud Security and Information Services industries across Singapore and China.
 I am educated in the United States and Thailand, and currently completing a part-time MBA international program in Bangkok.

-I hope you find my portfolio informative.
+I hope you find my portfolio informative and interesting.
 Thank you for your time!

 ## Table of Contents